mikeobrien/mikeobrien.github.com/lab/index.md

 - Use the OR notation when doing searches.
 One example of this is looking for KF style vacuum fittings as they can be called NW, QF or KF.
 The OR notation is a comma separated list surrounded by parenthesis.
 So if I wanted to search for a KF-25 tee I could search `(qf,kf,nw) 25 tee` and it will return all results no matter what the seller called it.

 - Make sure the seller will do a DOA return.

+- Filter by item location of US only.
+There are a lot of listings out of China but expect weeks for delivery time.
+I've accidentially done this; not fun wating a month for a part.

 If you can't find what you need surplus then you're stuck buying new.
 For common items I've found both [eBay](http://www.ebay.com) and [Amazon](http://amazon.com) to be invaluable.
 Amazon even has an [industrial and scientific department](http://www.amazon.com/industrial-scientific-supplies/b?node=16310091).
 I usually compare prices on those two sites.
 If you need specialized items, here are a couple of things you'll need to know: